prasadmuley/prasadmuley.github.io/_posts/2015-05-10-Linters-in-Python:Part-II.md

    *  [PyLama](https://github.com/klen/pylama)

 ### Sample program:
   I've written a error-prone program.
-It contains some unused imported modules, variable etc and pep8 errors.
+It contains some unused imported modules, variables and arguments.
   It also overriddes one function.
+I've intentionally not followed [pep8's guidelines](https://pep8.readthedocs.org/en/latest/).
   Let's see output of each linter.

 {% highlight python %}
 #!/usr/bin/env python